Find a subset of a list

 Real-Life Examples

-Imagine you have a list of all employees and you want to find only those who are currently "Active" and belong to the "Sales" department.
+Imagine you have a list of all your customers and you want to quickly see who is currently active.

 - Inputs: